eschulte/DebloatingTestSuite/README.md

 a number of pre-built executables from Travis CI as described above.
 Users can take the executables in the `exes` subdirectory and apply debloating tools to produce debloated test cases to run this test suite on.

+The unit tests in each `_tests` directory are defined by classes that start with the word `Test`.
+These are subclasses of the `Tpcp` test class.
+They must be instantiated with two parameters, a "success" toggle that determines if the test should pass or not (to accomodate tests expected to fail when an executable is "debloated"), and a path to an executable to be used for testing.
+Individual tests are collected into test suites, which we call "scenarios", that have a pre-set "success" toggle of each test to describe different "debloating" environments and scenarios.

 ## Test Cases ##